kubearmor/otel-adapter/example/tutorials/tutorial_grafana.md

     --set loki.storage.type="filesystem" \
     --set loki.auth_enabled=false \
     --set singleBinary.replicas=1

     ```
+    If integration with Alertmanager is required, along with retention period, we can use `../loki-values.yaml` and run:
+    ```bash
+    helm upgrade --install loki grafana/loki --values ../loki-values.yaml
+    ```
+    Make sure to change the Alertmanager URL so that loki points to the existing Alertmanager instance.

     Visit the Grafana dasbhoard at localhost:3000 and add Loki as a datasource.
 The endpoint for Loki is the cluster IP service address i.e `http://loki.default.svc:3100`.